How AION Adds Value

 To create a diversified platform for AION’s investors and build off it’s 10 year track record of investing in multi-family properties, AION successfully closed its first discretionary vehicle with $52MM of committed capital in 2019.
-AION has invested in workforce housing assets across the United States, including the Sun Belt, and has chosen to focus on the Mid-Atlantic Region given its favorable market characteristics.
+AION has invested in workforce housing assets across the United States, including the Sun Belt, and has chosen to focus on the Mid-Atlantic and Mid-West Regions given there favorable market characteristics.

 - In September 2016, AION acquired The Harrison, 316 units in New Brunswick, NJ, for $54M

 - Target Levered Returns: 26.8%% IRR & 2.02x Equity Multiple in 5 years

 - Implemented rent optimization software (LRO) & utility reimbursements

 - 7.4% rent increase & 19% increase in total net revenue